relaycorp/veraid-authority/docs/credentials.md

 If successful, the response will be a VeraId Signature Bundle with content type `application/vnd.veraid.signature-bundle`.
 The expiry time of the signature bundle will be the lower of the signature spec's `ttlSeconds` and the JWT's `exp` claim.

+To receive the signature bundle as base64-encoded text instead of binary, set the `Accept` header to `application/vnd.veraid.signature-bundle+base64`.
+The response will use this content type and return the bundle encoded as base64 text.

 Alternatively, the client would return one of the following errors:

 - 401 Unauthorized: If client authentication failed.